MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 </br>

 >[!Note]
->Admins who are bulk deploying new Teams to their organizations computers, refer to this article for full instructions:</br>
+>Admins who are bulk deploying new Teams to their organization's computers, see:</br>
 >- [**Bulk upgrade to the new Microsoft Teams client**](new-teams-bulk-install-client.md)

 ## Troubleshooting the App switcher toggle